chbh-opensource/mri-on-bear-edu/docs/workshop5/preprocessing.md

 Open FSLeyes (`fsleyes &`), and when this is open, load up the T1 image, and add the `T1_brain1` image.
 Change the colour for the `T1_brain1` to Red.

-<b>This will likely show that the default brain extraction was not very good and included nonbrain matter.</b> It may also have cut into the brain and thus some part of the cortex is missing.
-The reason behind the poor brain extraction is a large FOV (resulting in the head plus a large amount of neck present).
+<b>This will likely show that the default brain extraction was not very good and included non-brain matter.</b> It may also have cut into the brain and thus some part of the cortex is missing.
+The reason behind the poor brain extraction is a large field-of-view (FOV) (resulting in the head plus a large amount of neck present).

 There are different ways to fix a poor BET output i.e., problematic ”skull-stripping”.